Case Study· 10 min read· Updated April 8, 2026

 • Mada and STC Pay are not optional.
 If a customer can't pay with the wallet in their pocket, you didn't actually build a Saudi store.

-• Product schema and long-tail Arabic SEO are huge unlocks — and almost no one in the local market is doing them properly.
+• Product schema and long-tail SEO are huge unlocks — and almost no one in the local market is doing them properly.

 • The right rebuild beats the right band-aid every time.
 If your store is fundamentally broken, fixing the foundation is cheaper than five years of patches.